leif-behrens/wiki-portfolio/tryhackme/challenges/itsybitsy.md

 Our task in this room will be to examine the network connection logs of this user, find the link and the content of the file, and answer the questions.

-## How many events were returned for the month of March 2022?
+## 1 How many events were returned for the month of March 2022?
 1482

-## What is the IP associated with the suspected user in the logs?
+## 2 What is the IP associated with the suspected user in the logs?

 There were 2 possible IPs.
 I assumed the IP with more traffic would be the suspicious one, that is communicating with the C2 server.
 But I was wrong, the IP with just 2 log entries was associated with the suspected user.
 But if you look closer to the connections of the host 192.166.65.52 you see all regular common user agents (Mozilla/5.0).
 The host 192.166.65.54 has a suspicious user agent (bitsadmin) which is an indicator that it's not a regular http connection of a user via browser.

+## 3 The user’s machine used a legit windows binary to download a file from the C2 server.
+What is the name of the binary?

+## 4 The infected machine connected with a famous filesharing site in this period, which also acts as a C2 server used by the malware authors to communicate.
+What is the name of the filesharing site?

+pastebin.com

+## 5 What is the full URL of the C2 to which the infected host is connected?
+5_1
+pastebin.com/yTg0Ah6a

+## 6 A file was accessed on the filesharing site.
+What is the name of the file accessed?
+secret.txt

+## 7 The file contains a secret code with the format THM{_____}.

+> `THM{SECRET__CODE}`